-My neurosurgeon - who's first name is Kismet and I take that as a good sign and a blessing - fully resected the tumour but I required further treatment of radiotherapy to my whole brain and spine.
+My neurosurgeon fully resected the tumour but I required further treatment of radiotherapy to my whole brain and spine.

-My team were shocked at how little deficits I had after my surgery but I did struggle with walking properly until around the end of 2017 and now, my remaining challenges are fatigue and Obscure Auditory Dysfunction which makes it hard for me to hear what people are saying in noisy environments or if they are not facing me.
+My team were surprised by how little deficits I had after my surgery but I did struggle with walking properly and now, my remaining challenges are fatigue and Obscure Auditory Dysfunction which makes it hard for me to hear what people are saying in noisy environments or if they are not facing me.

 I did not receive the total prescribed radiotherapy fractions as an adequate sedative was not found to help me cope with my claustrophobia which was deeply disturbing whilst in the radiotherapy mask.
 I felt very lonely and that my team or the radiographers did not understand or empathise with my struggle.